hoplon/hoplon/doc/Getting-Started.md

 # Getting Started

+Hoplon web application frontends are built from source files by the Hoplon compiler.
+The Hoplon compiler compiles source files with the `.html.hl` and `.cljs.hl` extensions, emitting static HTML pages and ClojureScript source files.
+The ClojureScript sources are then compiled into a `main.js` file that is loaded in the HTML pages.
+The resulting output files can then be served from a web server's document root.

+The Hoplon compiler accepts source files containing pages in the familiar HTML markup syntax (the `.html.hl` files) or in an [s-expression][2] syntax (the `.cljs.hl` files).

+## Building a Hoplon Application

 Hoplon applications are be built using the [boot][1] build tool.
 The following `boot.clj` file is a good starting point: